Skip to main content

 This data comes from the U.S. Department of Labor's Labor Condition Application (LCA) disclosure files, which are publicly released quarterly.
 An LCA is a mandatory filing that employers must submit before petitioning for an H-1B visa, certifying they will pay the prevailing wage for the position.

-Our database covers fiscal years FY 2020-2026 with over NaN million records.
+Our database covers fiscal years FY 2020-2026 with over 3.3 million certified records.
 We normalize company names (handling mergers, subsidiaries, and spelling variations), standardize job titles, and validate salary data to provide accurate insights.
 Note that LCA filings represent applications, not actual visa approvals—approval rates vary by employer and petition type.
+See our full methodology for details.